openmainframeproject/cobol-programming-course/README.md

 ## Build

 The PDF is built using the following [pandoc](https://pandoc.org/) command.
 Note: pdflatex is required.
 [MiKTeX](https://miktex.org/) can be installed to accomodate this.

 ```
-pandoc "COBOL Programming with VSCode.md" -o "COBOL Programming with VSCode.pdf" --number-sections -s --toc -B Front_Matter.tex --highlight-style tango --listings
+pandoc "COBOL Programming with VSCode.md" -o "COBOL Programming with VSCode.pdf" --number-sections --toc -B Front_Matter.tex --listings
 ```

+`Front_Matter.tex` contains the content before the table of contents. `COBOL Programming with VSCode.md` contains the body.
+The command combines the two, generates the section numbers and table of contents for the body, and outputs `COBOL Programming with VSCode.pdf`

 ## Contributing